VirginiaWilliams/PER_Grading/README.md

-# Hello Mom!!
+# Welcome to PER Grader
+Current version has forms 12-21/22 for TN3

-# How to Download
+## How to Download and Run
-## Only need to do this to do these steps for initial install and when I update it
+### Only need to do this to do these steps for initial install and when I update it

 1. Download project
  - From the repository home page, click the zip file `PER Grader-win32-x64.7z`